Monday, August 11, 2025

 The Vision: Architects Building AI Workflows Visually

-We wanted to democratize AI workflow creation for software architects, business teams and other stake holders, but in the context of "providing architecture intelligence" and automate most mundane tasks.
-Instead of writing code, users should be able to compose intelligent agents that understand their specific domain needs—either through automatic generation during workspace interactions or through visual customization when needed.
+We wanted to democratize AI workflow creation for software architects, business teams and other stakeholders, but in the context of "providing architecture intelligence" and automating most mundane tasks.
+Users should be able to compose intelligent agents that understand their specific domain needs—either through automatic generation during workspace interactions or through visual customization when needed.

 Our platform automatically generates intelligent agents on-the-fly as customers begin using our architecture intelligence platform.
-As users create and interact with architectural workspaces, the system hydrates them with purpose-on-the-fly-built AI agents tailored to your specific context and needs as you interact with your boards and workspaces.
+As users create and interact with architectural workspaces, the system hydrates them with purpose-built AI agents tailored to their specific context and needs as they interact with their boards and workspaces.
+When it can't successfully build on its own, it allows you to edit your domain-specific flows and evaluate them—in the most type-safe way possible.

 While agents are created automatically during workspace setup, users can edit, test, or manually build new ones using our Agent Builder—all in a completely type-safe manner through an intuitive visual interface.